intel/QAT_Engine/README.md

    2. Has the correct Intel&reg; QAT Driver config file been copied to `/etc`?
       Check it has a `[SHIM]` section and that the Intel&reg; QAT Driver software was restarted so that it picked up the new config file.
    3. Is the Intel&reg; QAT Driver up and running?
-      Check by running `lsmod`, icp_qa_al should be in the list.
+Check by running `adf_ctl`, device details along with the state should be `state: up`.
       Also check the Intel&reg; QAT Driver software has been started.
    4. Were the paths set correctly so that the `qat.so` engine file was copied to the correct location?